Exawind/nalu-wind/docs/source/user/nalu_run/nalu_inp.rst

 .. inpfile:: data_probes.lidar_specifications.radar_specifications

-   Block specifying parameters for the scanning lidar sampling
+   Block specifying parameters for the radar sampling

    ========================== ===================================================================
    Parameter                  Description
    ========================== ===================================================================
    axis                       Required.
 Zero angle vector for the angular sweep, e.g. [1,0,0]. center                     Required.
-Location of the scanning LIDAR, e.g. [0,0,0]. bbox                       Optional.
+Location of the radar, e.g. [0,0,0].
+Ideally outside of the bounding box. bbox                       Optional.
 Six values (m) describing [bottom-left, top-right] of radar clip box box_1                      Optional.
-Along with other vertex specifications in (m) describes the radar clip box. beam_length                Defaut 50000m.
-Only affects coordinate reporting if the line does not collide with box. sweep_angle                Default 20 degrees.
-Extent of angular sweep between sweep_angle/2 to -sweep_angle/2. angular_speed              Default 30 degrees/s.
+Along with other vertex specifications in (m) describes the radar clip box. beam_length                Required.
+Sets the maximum length of the line sampled.
+Also used if line does not intersect box. sweep_angle                Default 20 degrees.
+Extent of angular sweep between -sweep_angle/2 to sweep_angle/2. angular_speed              Default 30 degrees/s.
 Speed of the angular sweep. reset_time_delta           Default 1 second.
 Time to reset LIDAR after sweep. ground_direction           Default [0,0,1].
-Orthogonal orientation vector for the LIDAR elevation_angles           Default none.
+Orthogonal orientation vector for the radar elevation_angles           Default none.
 A list of angles in degrees to change to after each sweep
    ========================== ===================================================================